GRAVITY Instrument Description

 - When using CIAO on-axis, the K-band light is split 50/50 between CIAO and GRAVITY, hence reducing the sensitivity of GRAVITY by 0.75 magnitudes.

-- For VLTI specific limiting magnitudes for Coudé guiding, please refer to the VLTI user manual.
+- For VLTI specific limiting magnitudes for Coudé guiding, please refer to the latest version of the VLTI user manual.

-More detailed information on the VLTI facility is available in the VLTI user manual.
+More detailed information on the VLTI facility is available in the latest version of the VLTI user manual.